Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Experiment

+As the domain and quality of data may affect the model performance, the conventional practice in unsupervised learning is to use aligned corpora without providing alignments, allowing for controlled comparison with a supervised model.
+For example, unsupervised machine translation creates unaligned corpora by splitting up parallel corpora \citep{lample2018unsupervised} while unsupervised image captioning \citep{gu2019unpaired} create unaligned corpus by shuffling images and captions from MSCOCO \citep{chen2015microsoft}.
+Following prior work, we first conduct experiments by using Conceptual Captions (CC) \citep{sharma2018conceptual} as the source of images and text for both the supervised and unsupervised model.
+Later in Section \ref{ablation:rq1}, we show that our method is effective when the images and captions are collected independently and when no caption text is used.

-\paragraph{\wvb} Our model can be trained on any individually collected images and text.
-However, as the domain and quality of text and images may affect the model performance, we choose Conceptual Captions (CC) \citep{sharma2018conceptual} as the source of images and text for a fair comparison with a baseline trained with aligned data.
-CC contains 3M paired captions and images but we do not use CC as an aligned dataset.
-Rather, we shuffle the text and images and at each training step, we sample either a batch of images or a batch of texts.
-Following VL-BERT, we find it beneficial to include BookCorpus \citep{zhu2015aligning}, a general-domain text corpus, during pre-training.
+\paragraph{\wvb} The model is pre-trained with shuffled captions and images.
+At each training step, we sample either a batch of images or a batch of text.
+Following VL-BERT \citep{su2019vl}, we find it beneficial to include BookCorpus \citep{zhu2015aligning}, a general-domain text corpus, during pre-training.
 In sum, \wvb is trained on 3M images from CC, 3M captions from CC, and 2.5M text segments from BookCorpus\footnote{Our version of BookCorpus contains around 5M text segments with 64 words per segment.
 For computational reasons, we downsample the dataset such that during each epoch, the model observes only half of the text segments from BookCorpus.
 This downsampling is also done for the other VisualBERT variants.}.

-\paragraph{\wvbr} One potential caveat of training \wvb on CC is that the images and captions are originally aligned and semantically highly related.
-We introduce \wvbr that is trained under a rigorous and realistic setting: pre-training images and texts are independently collected and thus not in the exactly same semantic space.
-More specifically, we use 3M images from CC and 1M captions from SBU captions \citep{ordonez2011im2text}.
-To compensate for the different amounts of text between CC and SBU, we upsample the BookCorpus so that the amount of text data used by \wvbr is roughly the same as \wvb.